apiaryio/api-blueprint/examples/Polls Hypermedia API.md

 # Polls

-Polls is a simple web service that allows consumers to view polls and vote in them.
+Polls is a simple API allowing consumers to view polls and vote in them.
 You can view this documentation over at [Apiary](http://docs.pollshypermedia.apiary.io/).

 # Polls API Root [/]